Home Pest Library Ants Odorous House Ants

 2

 Fix dripping pipes under sinks and leaking faucet bases.
 Moisture inside a wall void is as attractive as a food source.
 A slow drip from a compression fitting is enough to anchor a satellite nest.
-Check supply lines at each quarter when doing exterior inspections.
+Check supply lines each quarter when doing exterior inspections.

 3